Anim-101/anim-101.github.io/Anim/Notes/AEM/aemBasicAuthoringCapabilitiesPartOne.md

-# AEM Basic Authoring Capabilities
+# AEM Basic Authoring Capabilities Part: 1

 In previous section we have learned some technological aspect of AEM.
 Now it's time to get some hands on experience.